keyboardmedicNL/Twitchgoinglive/Readme.md

-    "bot_name": "bot name to send to remote monitoring server OPTIONAL", "post_interval": "timeout in minutes to send message to monitoring server OPTIONAL", "pingid": "user or group id to ping incase of an error for remote logging OPTIONAL" "verbose": "true or false, wether or not the script outputs all logging messages or just the basics" }
+    "bot_name": "bot name to send to remote monitoring server OPTIONAL", "post_interval": "timeout in minutes to send message to monitoring server OPTIONAL", "pingid": "user or group id to ping incase of an error for remote logging OPTIONAL" "verbose": "true or false, wether or not the script outputs all logging messages or just the basics", "use_gotify": "true or false",
+    "gotifyurl": "url for your gotify server"
+}
 ```
 5. create a streamers.txt file in the config folder and add the username of every streamer you want to poll on a new line, alternativly add a url to a txt file that contains the list to poll